oracle/terraform-provider-oci/website/docs/d/database_autonomous_database_peers.html.markdown

 The following attributes are exported:

-* `items` - This array holds details about Autonomous Database Peers for Oracle an Autonomous Database.
+* `items` - This array holds details about Autonomous AI Database Peers for Oracle an Autonomous AI Database.
-	* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous Database.
+	* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous AI Database.
-	* `region` - The name of the region where this peer Autonomous Database clone exists.
+	* `region` - The name of the region where this peer Autonomous AI Database clone exists.